aayzhao/COMP211-Labs/README.md

 ## Tests
 This file has some self practice for things outside of the classroom.
 It also holds sanity tests, mainly for open-CLI quizzes.

+### Signing
+As of 9/14/2023, all commits will be signed with a verified key (assuming I did not break the key signing process).